-Whether you’re using Extensions in Chrome or Safari, Firefox Addons, or any kind of browser plugin, these 3rd party programs can sometimes cause unexpected problems when watching videos.
-Some example issues include preventing video playback, subverting stats, or trying to download a video instead of play it.
+Whether you’re using Extensions in Chrome or Safari, Firefox Addons, or any kind of browser plugin, these 3rd party programs can sometimes cause unexpected problems with media.
+Some example issues include preventing playback, subverting stats, or trying to download a media instead of playing it.

 Here are some guides on managing plugins & addons for common browsers:

-Are you (or your customers) experiencing slow loading, or seeing a “Loading … ” message on your videos?
-The most common cause of this problem is that the viewer’s Internet connection speed is not fast enough to support video playback reliably.
+Are you (or your customers) experiencing slow loading, or seeing a “Loading … ” message on your media?
+The most common cause of this problem is that the viewer’s Internet connection speed is not fast enough to support media playback reliably.
 While we take many steps to optimize the playback experience for each viewer, there are some minimum requirementsfor a smooth playback experience.

 Check your internet speed.
 If you’re not up-to-par, contact your Internet provider.
 If so, let’s move on.

 Just like uploading, internet connection can affect playback.
 Try resetting your router and make sure you have a secure connection.
 All set?
 It’s time to start investigating.